cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 - An undergraduate degree earned at community colleges, junior colleges, technical schools, or 4-year institutions.
 - Students may opt for an AA as a stepping stone to a bachelor's degree or as a valuable end in itself.
-- Equivalent to the first 2 years of coursework in a bachelor’s degree.
+- Equivalent to the first 2 years of coursework in a bachelor's degree.
 - Provides targeted preparation for specific jobs in the workforce.

 **Career Opportunities for Bachelor's Degrees in Psychology:**